by Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 - Sugar (optional): Add ⅛ to ½ cup (2 – 8 Tbsp) to salt brine, to taste

-Do the egg test (see sidebar above) to be sure it’s the right mix, but as I mentioned in update above, the meat gets too salty for my test, if the brine passes the egg test.
+Do the egg test (see sidebar above) to be sure it’s the right mix, but as I mentioned in update above, the meat gets too salty for my taste, if the brine passes the egg test.

 Remember: amount of salt needed depends on volume of water needed to cover the meat.
 Always test the amount by pouring water over the meat in the container you plan to use, and keep track of the amount of water required to cover the meat.